 The public nature of the Supervisor meetings is most important as the Board is available to its constituents and can respond to issues of importance to county citizens.
 The County Auditor is clerk to the Board of Supervisors and schedules appointments for meetings and records meeting minutes.

-To view the Board of Supervisor’s meeting agenda or meeting minutes, click on the links below on this page.
+To view the Board of Supervisor’s meeting agenda or meeting minutes, click on the links above on this page.

 Township Clerk and Trustees